|Weekend Radio Projects you can build - By:

 applied to U3a, a single clock signal is outputted at Not-Q at half the

-whether on chip or featured on a rig, use "Curtis A" + dot/dash memory
+whether on chip or featured on a rig, say they use "Curtis A" +

 as default.
-In the simplified Mode A elements are only created
+In the simplified Mode A ("basic mode") elements

 when queued but when a memory is introduced the